AnyBody/anybody-tutorial/Making_things_move/lesson6.rst

 The remedy is to set

 .. code-block:: AnyScriptDoc
+    :caption: C3DSettings.any

+    //AnyInputC3D
+    Main.ModelSetup.C3DFileData = {
+    ...
     MarkerUseAllPointsOnOff = On;

 which instructs AnyBody to read data from both the raw and the processed data sections.

-    I get an error message when I load the model.
+    **I get an error message when I load the model.**

 Many things can go wrong when loading a C3D file, simply because the format of the file is relatively complex.
 The aim has been to make